• Skip to main content

 • In a medium bowl, stir together cream cheese, cheddar cheese, walnuts and jalapeño until combined.

-• Spoon mixture into the bell pepper halves and transfer to the baking sheet.
+• Spoon the mixture into the bell pepper halves and transfer to the baking sheet.
 Repeat with all the bell peppers.
-Bake for 15-25 minutes depending on how browned you want the cheese.

-• Serve hot or room temperature.
+• Serve hot, at room temperature, or cold.
 Enjoy!

 Video